‘Floyd was my man. But George Floyd is a movement.’

 On the day Ross was set to testify, she hoped to reconcile the movement and the man.

 She jumped out of bed and turned on Brother Ali, a local rapper.
 She set out a necklace and earrings bearing Floyd’s name on her coffee table, next to an unfinished cat puzzle.
-She had had a special mask made with images of Floyd’s face on it, as opposed to the most popular masks related to Floyd around town that had the words, “I can’t breathe.”
-She wanted to remember his life; not his death.
+She had had a special mask made with images of Floyd’s face on it, as opposed to the most popular masks related to Floyd around town that had the words “I can’t breathe.”
+She wanted to remember his life, not his death.

 Her psychic suggested she take something of Floyd’s to the courthouse, and she searched a bookshelf-turned-shrine for mementos.
 Between a bag of the Fritos he loved and a book he had been reading, she found a silver coin he had received from Alcoholics Anonymous that she took as a symbol of his fortitude.